 Contact the Behavioral Neuroscience graduate program to schedule a one on one meeting with the Graduate Program Director and for more information on required courses, waivable courses, and anticipated timelines.

-The Biomedical Informatics Graduate Program within the Department of Medical Informatics & Clinical Epidemiology (DMICE) offers a PhD in two tracks: Clinical Informatics and Bioinformatics & Computational Biology.
+The Biomedical Informatics Graduate Program in the Department of Medical Informatics & Clinical Epidemiology (DMICE) offers a PhD in two majors: Health & Clinical Informatics and Bioinformatics & Computational Biomedicine.
 Core coursework makes up an important part of the PhD curriculum.

-In addition to work on the dissertation, students obtain an in-depth understanding of the field through high-level coursework in biomedical informatics, advanced research methods and design, and a specialized cognate area.
+In addition to work on the dissertation, students obtain an in-depth understanding of the field through specialized coursework in biomedical informatics, advanced research methods and design, and a focused cognate area.
 The cognate area allows tailoring of the educational experience to one's research interests.
-Past cognate areas have include Computer Science, Biomedical Engineering, Environmental Science Engineering, Public Health, Nursing, System Science, Anthropology, Education, and Health Information Management.
+Past cognate areas have included Computer Science, Biomedical Engineering, Environmental Science Engineering, Public Health, Nursing, Systems Science, Anthropology, Education, and Management.

-The Neuroscience Graduate Program (NGP) at the OHSU Vollum Institute has a strong background in cellular neuroscience, neuronal signaling, gene regulation, biophysics of channels and transporters, sensory system, and neuroendocrinology with increasing strength in developmental neuroscience and disease-oriented neuroscience research.
+The Neuroscience Graduate Program (NGP) at the OHSU Vollum Institute has a strong background in cellular and molecular neuroscience, glial biology, gene regulation, biophysics of channels and transporters, sensory system, neuroendocrinology, developmental neuroscience, and disease-oriented neuroscience research.

-Entering MD-PhD students interested in neuroscience are strongly encouraged to meet with the NGP director early in Year 1 to begin immediate planning for the research component of their dual-degree program and to learn how they can participate in NGP activities as soon as they arrive at OHSU.
+Entering MD/PhD students interested in neuroscience are strongly encouraged to meet with the NGP director early in Year 1 to begin immediate planning for the research component of their dual-degree program and to learn how they can participate in NGP activities as soon as they arrive at OHSU.
 MD/PhD students complete 3 research rotations between February and August of their 2nd year after they have completed their USMLE Step 1 exam and TTCE course.
+If a summer research rotation was taken before starting the MD program, that may count as one rotation toward the required three with the NGP program director's approval.
 Students are also expected to complete coursework prior to entering a lab full time.

 The Program in Molecular and Cellular Biosciences (PMCB) at OHSU is an umbrella program that serves as a portal to PhD training with focus areas in biochemistry, cancer and cell biology, developmental biology, genetics/genomics, immunology and microbiology, physiology and pharmacology, quantitative biology and biomedical engineering, and vision science.